What do I Need to Study Nursing in Australia?

 “Know that you are able to go through the challenges in this challenging field and eventually make a difference in the lives of others,” says Charlize.

-Because nursing is a highly patient-centred and demanding profession, you also have to be capable of dedicating much of your time and effort to helping others.
+Because nursing in Australia is a highly patient-centred and demanding profession, you also have to be capable of dedicating much of your time and effort to helping others.
 Nurses must be resilient, headstrong, and have a great level of emotional intelligence.

-A willingness to learn the technical skills
+A willingness to learn technical skills

-“We need to conduct lab practicals every week that prepares us for work placement which is a requirement to complete the degree,” she explains.
+“We need to conduct lab practicals every week that prepare us for work placement which is a requirement to complete the degree,” she explains.
 “Our practical training lasts two hours a week, which prepares us for 40-hour placements at an aged care and 80-hour placements in general nursing care.”

 “We make use of mannequins and conduct real-life simulations, and get to collaborate with fellow nursing students.
 We are able to learn and practice in a safe learning space through these practicals before going to the real workplace,” says Charlize.